sarsavira/SQAwrittenChallenge/README.md

 # CHALLENGE QA WRITTEN TEST

-This challenge is submission for Cermati QA recruitement.
+This challenge is submission for QA recruitement.
 Submitted by Saarah Firdausy at 8/10/2021
 Wish me luck^^